CRG-CNAG/good-bionfo-2018-vc/slides.md

 ## What is version control?

-management of multiple versions of computer documents, programs and other collections of information
+management of changes to documents, computer programs and other collections of information

 <i style="color: #189acb;" class="fas fa-caret-right"></i> **when**, **who**, **what**